Who We Serve

 • Financial Crimes Enforcement Network (FinCEN): FinCEN regulates all crypto assets for purposes of AML and combating the financing of terrorism.

-• US Securities and Exchange Commission (SEC): the SEC regulates those crypto assets that could be considered to be securities under the Howey test.
+• US Securities and Exchange Commission (SEC): the SEC regulates those crypto assets that could be considered to be securities under the Howey test , focusing on investor protection and disclosure.

 What are Cryptocurrencies for FinCEN?